tuosuniversity/Vellum/Output/EN/3_The Dynamics of Emotion/38_Balancing_Psychodynamic_Dimensions.md

 ### Article 2

-**SEO-Optimized Title:** Beyond Opposites: The Ancient Roots of Modern Psychological Integration in Quantum Mindfulness
+ Beyond Opposites: The Ancient Roots of Modern Psychological Integration in Quantum Mindfulness

 **Article Body:**